gardehal/3d-printing/created/spst-switch/README.md

 #### Part-A

-1. Used Part-A v0.0.6 as base
+1. Used Part-A v0.0.6 as base -> A1
 1. Added bottom half again (from backup group)
-1. Added brim again (from backup group)
-1. Added a rectangle, a small snap-in clip to hold the wire coming in, 2x4x4 mm -> A-c1
+1. Added a rectangle, a small snap-in clip to hold the wire coming in, 2x4x2 mm -> A-c1
-1. TODO: add a groove and slot for wire
+1. Added a horizontal negative space cylinder, for the wire to sit in, 1x4x1 mm -> A-c1-ns1
-1. TODO: some well for exposed wires to nest/rest in, part-b gets a hammer
+1. Added a horizontal negative space cylinder, for the wire to slide into A-c1-ns1, 2x4x0.5 mm -> A-c1-ns2
+1. Aligned A-c1, A-c1-ns1, and A-c1-ns2 along X Y Z
+1. Moved A-c1-ns2 group to +1 mm Z
+1. Combined A-c1, A-c1-ns1, and A-c1-ns2 -> A-c1
+1. Aligned A1 and A-c1 along X and Y
+1. Moved A-c1 +2 mm Z
+1. Added a cylinder, the "nest" which exposed wire will sit on top of, 6x6x4 mm -> A-n
+1. Added a horizontal negative space cylinder, for exposed wire to wrap around the top of the nest, 2x8x2 mm  -> A-n-ns
+1. Aligned B-h and B-h-ns along X Y Z
+1. Combined B-h and B-h-ns -> B-h
+1. Rotated B-h +90 degrees Z
+1. Rotated B-h +20 degrees Y
+1. Added a negative half cylinder, as a temporary window to see inside action, 18x30x8 mm -> A-ns-w
+1. Aligned A-ns-W with B1 X and Y
+1. Moved A-ns-w +2 mm Z
 1. Combined -> A1

 #### Part-B

-1. Used Part-B v0.0.6 as base
+1. Used Part-B v0.0.6 as base -> B1
 1. Re-aligned notch out of place
-1. TODO: add a clip for wire
-1. TODO: add a groove and slot for wire
-1. TODO: some well for exposed wires to nest/rest in, part-b gets a hammer
+1. Changed size of B2-ns1 to 19x15x11 mm
+1. Moved B2-ns1 to +2 mm Z (NB: absolute position)
+1. Copied Part-As A-c1  -> B-c1
+1. Aligned B1 and B-c1 along X and Y
+1. Moved B-c1 +2 mm Z
+1. Added a cylinder, the "hammer" which exposed wire will sit on top of, 4x4x4 mm -> B-h
+1. Added a horizontal negative space cylinder, for exposed wire to wrap around the face of the hammer, 2x6x2 mm  -> B-h-ns
+1. Aligned B-h and B-h-ns along X Y Z
+1. Combined B-h and B-h-ns -> B-h
+1. Aligned B1 and B-h along X Y
+1. Moved B-h +2 mm Z
+1. Moved B-h -5 mm X
 1. Combined -> B1

 #### Review